Press enter or spacebar to select a desired language.

 Learn more about academic integrity resources at Douglas College.

-1. Book an appointment with a tutor or an English Language Learning Specialist
+1. Book an appointment with a peer tutor.

 2. Please visit Accessibility Services webpage and then email ASinterpreters@douglascollege.ca for booking a Sign Language Interpreter (preferably 48 hours in advance)